-If camera shake is too strong, attach the camera to a tripod.
-Additionally, you should set [IS Mode] to [Off] when shooting with a tripod.
+- If camera shake is too strong, attach the camera to a tripod.
+You should also set the IS Mode to [Off] when the camera is attached to a tripod. - When using [Panning], hold the camera horizontally to shoot.
+Image stabilization does not work when the camera is held vertically.